DessertSource/dessert-brickadia-guide/docs/Servers/Set-up/Permissions.md

 BR.Permission.Building.Selector.BypassTimeout
 ```

-Selector time out does not apply to player.
+Selector timeout does not apply to player.

 #### Preserve Ownership